denoland/docs/runtime/manual/node/migrate.md

 When passing the `--watch` flag, the test runner will automatically reload when any of the imported modules change.

-To learn more about the test runner and how to configure it check out the [`deno test` subcommand](../tools/test/) documentation.
+To learn more about the test runner and how to configure it, check out the [`deno test` subcommand](../tools/test/) documentation.